DarkStussy/aioscraper/docs/quickstart.rst

 What this code does
 -------------------
 - Creates one ``AIOScraper`` instance.
-- Registers a scraper that queues three GET requests (each tagged with its index).
+- Adds a scraper that queues three GET requests (each tagged with its index).
 - Prints status and URL for each response as it arrives.